nteal/moosic/_PRESS-RELEASE.md

   > Moosic

 ## Sub-Heading ##
-  > Mood meets music, and the rest is Moosic
+  > Mood meets music, the rest is Moosic

 ## Summary ##
   > Music is a get-away, a comforter, a pleasure, and more.
 Let us know what you're feeling and feed your mood with music to enhance the experience.